EricMontague/SponsorMatch/README.md

 # SponsorMatch
 A Flask application that connects event organizers and companies looking to sponsor events.

+## Features
-Event organizers can create events as well as sponsorship packages that can be purchased in the app by potential sponsors through the Stripe API.
-Organizers have an area where they can manage their events, make changes, and see what purchases have been made.
-Sponsors also have a similar area, but are also able to save events that they are interested in to their own personal list of saved events.
-The application also features basic search functionality for finding events, powered by Elasticsearch
+ - Organizers can create events as well as sponsorship packages that can be purchased in the app by potential sponsors through the Stripe API.
+ - Organizers have an area where they can manage their events, make changes, and see what purchases have been made.
+ - Sponsors have an area where they can review past purchases
+ - Sponsors can save events they're interested in to a personalized list
+ - Basic search functionality for finding events, powered by Elasticsearch

 ## Technologies
  - Flask